-- Implementing new technologies authorized in the FY16-18 budget, including Planning Software, Damage Assessment Software, Agency Radio and Telecommunications Integration, Communications Upgrades in the Watch, Computer Aided Dispatch System with WebEOC Integration, and procurement of new Fleetwide Interoperable Radios. - Procurement of Open-Source Communications Analysis Software. - Working with agency executive and divisional leadership to ensure that all personnel have adequate technology to perform job duties and agency mission. - Establish IT strategic plan for all current and legacy systems. - Compliance with the Commonwealth's information security program. - Establish agency technology committee with divisional representatives to assist with strategic planning processes. - Coordinating with internal and external partners for the establishment of an alternate Emergency Operations Center/Operations Division location. - Investigating alternative technologies including tablet computers - Implementation of new technologies as they become available through the Commonwealth IT Infrastructure Sourcing project, starting with the transition of VDEM's email from Outlook to Google. - Coordinating and/or providing support for the agency's mission-critical applications, including but not limited to WebEOC, GIS, Cardinal and the standard suite of desktop applications (Microsoft Office, Outlook, etc.). - Coordinating with the Information Technology Partnership (VITA/Northrop Grumman) for the provision of the agency's day-to-day operational needs for desktops, servers and network services. - Compliance with the Commonwealth's information security and risk program. - Coordinating with the Information Technology Partnership to maintain progress towards Transformation. - Collaboration with internal and external entities for the implementation of new applications. - Emergency Grant Management System and other grant-related systems. - Response to and support of the activation of the Virginia Emergency Support Team (VEST) and any Joint Field Office requirement - Identification of administrative solutions to support the agency's "back office" operations - Development of and enhancements to custom Web applications and continued support of legacy custom applications and databases to facilitate the agency's daily operations.
+- Procurement of Open-Source Communications Analysis Software. - Working with agency executive and divisional leadership to ensure that all personnel have adequate technology to perform job duties and agency mission. - Establish IT strategic plan for all current and legacy systems. - Compliance with the Commonwealth's information security program. - Establish agency technology committee with divisional representatives to assist with strategic planning processes. - Coordinating with internal and external partners for the establishment of an alternate Emergency Operations Center/Operations Division location. - Investigating alternative technologies including tablet computers - Implementation of new technologies as they become available through the Commonwealth IT Infrastructure Sourcing project, starting with the transition of VDEM's email from Outlook to Google. - Coordinating and/or providing support for the agency's mission-critical applications, including but not limited to WebEOC, GIS, Cardinal and the standard suite of desktop applications (Microsoft Office, Outlook, etc.). - Compliance with the Commonwealth's information security and risk program. - Coordinating with the Information Technology Partnership to maintain progress towards Transformation. - Collaboration with internal and external entities for the implementation of new applications. - Response to and support of the activation of the Virginia Emergency Support Team (VEST) and any Joint Field Office requirement - Identification of administrative solutions to support the agency's "back office" operations - Development of and enhancements to custom Web applications and continued support of legacy custom applications and databases to facilitate the agency's daily operations.